-- Provide us an evidence that you’ve received your end user’s consent to process their personal data (as noted in our documentation here)
+If you want to access and work with personally identifiable data from Californian citizens onwards, you’ll need to provide us with evidence that you’ve received your end user’s consent to process their personal data (as noted in our documentation here).

-The end user rights
+The end users’ rights

 Need more information?